Skip to main content

 How do I import a private key?

 Import a crypto private key in Exodus.
-Learn how to import a wallet private key to Desktop or import a Bitcoin private key to Exodus Mobile.
+Learn how to import a wallet private key to Exodus Desktop.

-Only restore wallets from secret recovery phrases and private keys that you trust 100%.
-For more information, visit: Don't import TRON 12-word secret recovery phrases or private keys!
+Only restore wallets from secret keys and private keys that you trust 100%.
+For more information, visit: Don't import TRON 12-word secret keys or private keys!

 Do you need a self-custody wallet to import a private key?
 You can download Exodus here.